s2gos-dev/s2gos-controller/docs/index.md

-# DTE-S2GOS Python client
+# DTE-S2GOS Controller

+The Python control layer for the ESA DTE-S2GOS synthetic scene generator service.

-_Note, this software and its documentation is still in an early development stage._
+_Note, this project and its documentation is still in an early development stage._